-The PSU can offer financial support through two funds; Hardship Fund and the Childcare Bursary.
+The PSU can offer financial support through two funds; Emergency Financial Aid (formerly Hardship Fund) and the Childcare Bursary.
 We can also offer support in applying for the SAF (Students’ Assistance Fund).
 If you would like to discuss any of these supports, please just drop in or make an appointment to speak with me in the PSU office (email@example.com).
 Details on Bank of Ireland postgrad loans is also available below!

 In keeping with the University of Limerick, as well as the Irish Revenue’s record keeping policy, we retain all applications, records and documents for six years.
 They are stored to comply with GDPR regulations.
 If you have any questions regarding this policy, please contact us on firstname.lastname@example.org

 Emergency Financial Aid (formerly Hardship Fund):

 For unforeseen expenses, please arrange an appointment with PSU to discuss further.